kemalat/codility-lessons/java-core.md

 - Database Problems : Check On persistence configuration (lazy vs. eager loading), caching, and database connection pool configuration.
 - Memory Problems: Check garbage collection configuration and memory leaks.
 - Concurrency Problems: Check thread deadlocks, thread gridlocks, and thread pool configuration issues.

+### What is Bean ?
+The objects that form the backbone of Spring application and that are managed by the Spring IoC container are called beans.
+Inversion of Control is a process in which an object defines its dependencies without creating them.
+This object delegates the job of constructing such dependencies to an IoC container.